Vehicle registration plates of Nebraska

 The U.S. state of Nebraska first required its residents to register their motor vehicles in 1905.
 Registrants provided their own license plates for display until 1915, when the state began to issue plates.

 As of 2024, plates are issued by the Nebraska Department of Motor Vehicles (DMV).
 Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.
+A bill was passed by legislators in April 2025 to change the law of just issuing rear license plates.
+That law change is set to go into effect in 2029 when a new design print license plates will be released.
 All state-issued plates were made of steel until 1947 when aluminum plates were introduced.

 Passenger baseplates

 1915 to 1965

 In 1956, the United States, Canada and Mexico came to an agreement with the American Association of Motor Vehicle Administrators, the Automobile Manufacturers Association and the National Safety Council that standardized the size for license plates for vehicles (except those for motorcycles) at 6 in in height by 12 in in width, with standardized mounting holes.
 The 1955 (dated 1956) issue was the first Nebraska license plate that complied with these standards.